 This will populate your listing with information from the selected listing, and you’ll then have an opportunity to edit any fields to customize your particular product.

-To identify a product through the advanced tool, type the keywords for your product into the search bar and click “Get started.”
+Type the keywords for your product into the search bar and click “Get started.”
 If you’re unsure which keywords to enter, identify your product by clicking “Browse categories” and selecting the category and subcategories that best match your item.
 For example, if you’re selling a book, you can then select the book’s genre.

 Once you’ve made your selections, a form will be generated with a variety of fields to fill in about your item.